vprusso/youtube_tutorials/README.md

 * [Unset Right-Most Bit](Pending)<br>
     Write a program  that takes an integer and unsets the right most bit in the binary representation of that integer

+### Data Science

+* [Data Science, Kaggle, Wine and Python -- Part 1: Pandas] (https://www.youtube.com/watch?v=BQj7sy2MmOA)
+    We go over what the agenda is for the series and go over some basics in the pandas module.

 ### Data Structures

 #### Arrays